-I recently got a master’s degree in acoustical design, and one of the main questions I got from my friends who are into listening to music and/or have home theater is, “what’s better, 1 large or 2 small subwoofers?”.
+I recently got a master’s degree in acoustical design, and now one of the main questions I got from my friends who are into listening to music and/or have a home theater is, “what’s better, one large or two small subwoofers?”.

-They also asked me should they upgrade from single to dual subs and what’s the right call here.
-But not all of them are looking to fully pressurize a space with bone-crushing bass.
-Actually most of them just want to watch a movie here and there and listen to music in a dedicated theater space.
+They also asked me if should they upgrade from single to dual subs and what’s the right call here.
+But not all of them are looking to pressurize a space with bone-crushing bass fully.
+Actually, most of them just want to watch a movie here and there and listen to music in a dedicated theater space.

 When talking about this subject, we must also remember that not everyone is looking to max every output parameter.